Table of Contents

 Yes, most of them are.
 If you’re looking for the best gaming equipment, you should consider choosing a high-quality surround sound headset, as well.
 They can help you when you want to play your games without interfering with other people in the room.

-If you want to feel you’re inside the game, you should ensure it’s a high-quality headset with a true or virtual surround system.
+If you want to feel you’re inside the game, you should ensure it’s a high-quality headset (like the Astro A40 or the A50) with a true or virtual surround system.
 Regular stereo headsets can’t help you to achieve this.

 Do Professional Gamers use Stereo or Surround?